quadportnick/ThingCore/README.md

+>>> I won't be doing much here anymore, I've discovered the ESPEasy project and like what I see there

 # ThingCore
 This is my common middleware library for my IoT projects around the house since 80%+ of each device's codebase is the same fundamental stuff.
 It's currently based on ESP8266.
 This is a work in progress as I learn and improve.